NoobToolzz/Recipes-of-the-World/README.md

 # Recipes of the World

 ### This website is still in progress.
 If you're seeing this, expect unfinished results.
+### UPDATE: I'm not committing here anymore, GitHub pages is broken when it comes to pulling files from sub-directories, leading to my styles and js scripts failing to load.
+### If you know how to fix this, feel free to create a PR.

 ## About <a name = "about"></a>